djsahil/BasketBoss/README.md

 **1. Fundamental Analysis:**
 Analyze the fundamental factors of each company, such as earnings, revenue growth, debt levels, and valuation metrics like P/E ratios.
 Understanding the financial health of each company is essential for long-term investment decisions.

 	Functionality:

-- Data Retrieval:
-1. Use yfinance API for Yahoo Finance stock info
-	a.
-Extract key fundamental metrics for analysis
+	- Data Retrieval (DONE): Use yfinance API for Yahoo Finance stock info and Extract key fundamental metrics for analysis
-TODO:

-- Data Analysis: Use a library like pandas for handling and analyzing the data.
+	- Data Analysis (DONE): Use a library like pandas for handling and analyzing the data.
 Calculate important financial metrics like earnings, revenue growth, debt levels, and valuation ratios.
+	- Presentation (DONE): Present stock basket fundamental analysis (key metrics & ratios along with color gradient ranking for comparison)

+	Scripts:

+	fundamental_analysis.py
+	fundamental_analysis_notebook.ipynb

 **2. Historical Performance:**
 Examine the historical performance of each stock in the basket.
 Calculate metrics such as historical returns, volatility, and drawdowns.
 This can help identify how the stocks have behaved in different market conditions.

 	TODO:

 	- Data Analysis: With the help of the yfinance library, calculate metrics such as historical returns, volatility, and drawdowns

 **3. Correlation and Diversification**
 Investigate the correlation between the stocks in the basket.
 Diversification is crucial for managing risk.
 If the stocks move in sync, diversification benefits diminish.
 Analyzing correlation helps in constructing a well-balanced portfolio.

 	TODO:

 	- Explore ways to determine stock correlation - [Polygon.io](https://polygon.io/blog/finding-correlation-between-stocks)

 ### Trading Strategies & Signals